 Getting Assistance With Your SSDI Claim

-If your disability payments have been wrongfully reduced or denied due to supplemental income, contact a qualified Social Security lawyer now.
+If your disability payments have been wrongfully reduced or you've been denied benefits due to supplemental income, contact a qualified Social Security lawyer now.
 A Social Security attorney can help you maximize your benefits and get you the most income possible.